-Test Department Goals for 2008 Include:
+Test Department goals for 2009 include:

-- Training and working with more Item Writers to create a larger databank of test questions. - The development of an updated survey instrument for the NARM Job Analysis and the completion of the 2008 NARM Job Analysis survey.
-Most of the surveys will be submitted electronically, with paper surveys available on request. - Continue working with NOCA and CLEAR, maintaining our certification with NOCA, and serving on the NCCA commission.

-- Revision of the Qualified Evaluators training manual and the Item Writer's training manual.
-Presentation of Item Writer workshops and Qualified Evaluator workshops. - Participation on the weekly NARM Board phone calls and annual meetings. - Scheduling of NARM Skills Assessments as needed and of the NARM Written Examination on the third Wednesdays of February and August at regional sites and again at the annual MANA conference.
+- Training and working with more Item Writers to create a larger databank of test questions. - Completion of the report on the 2008 Job Analysis Survey. - Continue working with NOCA and CLEAR, maintaining our certification with NOCA, and serving on the NCCA commission. - Presentation of Item Writer workshops and Qualified Evaluator workshops. - Participation on the weekly NARM Board phone calls and annual meetings. - Scheduling of NARM Skills Assessments as needed and of the NARM Written Examination on the third Wednesdays of February and August at regional sites and again at the annual MANA conference.